Updated: Feb 18

-Planning a wedding is a stressful undertaking under normal circumstances and the uncertainty that the pandemic brings has us worrying about heavy things that we never expected to juggle (especially on our wedding day)!
+Planning a wedding is a stressful undertaking under normal circumstances.
+The uncertainty that the pandemic brings has us worrying about heavy things that we never expected to juggle (especially on our wedding day)!

-The key to planning and hosting a beautiful and safe wedding is securing a team that keeps your vision on point while being smart and creative to successfully follow the socially-distanced guidelines.
+The key to planning and hosting a beautiful and safe wedding is securing a team that keeps your vision on point while being smart and creative to follow the socially-distanced guidelines successfully.
 The goal here is to create the wedding of your dreams while keeping everyone safe and comfortable.

 1. Keep Everything as Virtual as Possible